Areas of Study

 Culture, Family & Gender, Politics, and Methods

 Abigail Jorgensen is a PhD candidate in sociology at the University of Notre Dame and a Notebaert Fellow.
-She is also the Graduate Student Representative-elect of the American Sociological Association Family Section and a graduate minor in Gender Studies at her university.
+She is also a Graduate Student Representative for the American Sociological Association Family Section and a graduate minor in Gender Studies at her university.

 Abigail’s interests focus on cultural understandings of gender/family, politics, and the impact these have on each other.
 Her projects approach these concepts from different angles and using different methodologies.
 One of her current projects involves using statistics to examine the cultural impacts of political moves toward gender equality cross-nationally over time.
 Another project – her dissertation – involves longitudinal interviews with women in Wisconsin focusing on their views of parenthood and politics.
 She is also currently working on projects regarding the intersection of gender and religion at weddings, the impact of state attributes on child mortality rates, and the criminalization of parenthood.